Microbiomes of the built environment

 The microbiomes of the built environment are being studied for multiple reasons including how they may impact the health of humans and other organisms occupying the built environment but also some non health reasons such as diagnostics of building properties, for forensic application, impact on food production, impact on built environment function, and more.

 Studied environments

 Extensive research has been conducted on individual microbes found in the built environment.
-More recently there has been a significant expansion in the number of studies that are examining the communities of microbesfound in the built environment.
+More recently there has been a significant expansion in the number of studies that are examining the communities of microbes found in the built environment.
 Such studies have covered a range of environments.